airKlizz/go-interview-2/README.md

 > **🛠️ Action Required:**
 > Implement the handler functions in the `http.go` file.
 The functions should parse the incoming request data and call the appropriate server methods.
 Here is an example of how to [parse JSON requests](https://go.dev/play/p/y_LWUROls8j).

 When the `HttpServer` is implemented, you can look at the `cmd/http/main.go` file, which handles the dependency injections and starts the HTTP server.
-Then, run:
+Then, run

 ```bash
 go run cmd/http/main.go